ybrid/player-interaction/doc/INTERACTION.md

                             original item.
 Value can be used e.g. to disable the swap button if no more swap is left.
-                            In case of value -1 the number of swaps left is unknown or unlimited. swap-was-successfull-flag = bool, value is true if last swap request could sucessfully be processed. next-swap-returns-to-main = bool, value is true if next swap returns to main content.
+                            In case of value -1 the number of swaps left is unknown or unlimited. swap-was-successful-flag =  bool, value is true if last swap request could sucessfully be processed. next-swap-returns-to-main = bool, value is true if next swap returns to main content.
 ```